O-Rings for Aerospace Applications

 Silicone VMQ

-Avionics cooling seals, altitude pressure systems, low-temperature static seals
+Avionics cooling seals, altitude pressure control systems, environmental control system gaskets, and low-temperature static seals where extreme cold flexibility is required.

 Temp: -60°C to +230°C

-Note: For wide temperature range static sealing — not suitable for dynamic hydraulic service
+Note: Excellent low-temperature performance but limited tensile strength — not suitable for dynamic hydraulic service or high-pressure applications.

 FFKM

-Engine hot section seals, fuel nozzle seals, high-temperature high-pressure critical sealing positions
+Engine hot section seals, fuel nozzle seals in turbine engines, high-temperature high-pressure critical sealing positions, and applications where both chemical resistance and thermal stability are paramount.

 Temp: -15°C to +325°C

-Note: Specified where FKM temperature limits are exceeded
+Note: Specified where FKM temperature limits are exceeded.
+Higher cost justified by extended service life in critical locations.

 Typical Applications